cbrand/vpnchooser/README.md

 ## License ##

-The code is available with the [MIT](http://opensource.org/licenses/MIT) license.
+The code is licensed under the [MIT](http://opensource.org/licenses/MIT) license.

 ## TODO ##